 Research

 My research interests are in international and regional migration governance, refugee and migrant integration, forced migration and immigration policies in Latin America.
+I am also interested in exploring the role of social connections in refugees' and migrants' pathways to inclusion.

 I am a founding member of CAMINAR, Comparative Analysis in International Migration and Displacement in the Americas, established in April 2020 with colleagues from seven institutions in Latin America.
 Our current research examines the impacts of COVID-19 on migrants and refugees in the region, as well as the extent to which migrants have been included in the mitigation responses to the pandemic.